pokohroh/ros-portfolio/Tutorials Completed/5) Running Turtlesim Node.md

 # ROS Tutorial: Running Turtlesim Node

 ## Objective
-- To understand what a ROS Node is, how nodes communicate within, and how to view and manage them using ROS command-line tools.
+- To run and explore turtlesim node, which will be used throughout the tutorial

 ## Procedure
 1. Launch the ROS Master